Xp10i7/Xp10i7.github.io/_posts/2022-05-01-THM{Tech_Supp0rt1}.md

         websvr                                                  READ ONLY
         IPC$                                                    NO ACCESS       IPC Service (TechSupport server (Samba, Ubuntu))
 ```
 We get to know that this `websvr` can be read by us.
-So now, we'll be using smbclient.
+So, we'll be using smbclient.

 ### smbclient